 Note: This Google Ads Express review has been updated as of November 2017.

-I’ve been somewhat wary of new Google Ads (AdWords) features in the past here on the blog, and have warned that sometimes what Google labels as a panacea answer to a longstanding pain point is either more of an opportunity for Google than for you or not as complete of an answer as it seems at first blush.
+I’ve been somewhat wary of new Google Ads features in the past here on the blog, and have warned that sometimes what Google labels as a panacea answer to a longstanding pain point is either more of an opportunity for Google than for you or not as complete of an answer as it seems at first blush.

 It probably shouldn’t be any surprise that – like most people who make their living optimizing paid search accounts, among other things – I have a healthy amount of skepticism when Google offers to just make everything super easy!
-So we thought we’d do a deep dive into the product formerly known as Boost: Google Ads Express.
+So we thought we’d do a deep dive into the product known as Google Ads Express.

-Google Ads Express is Google’s attempt at simplifying AdWords for advertisers with smaller budgets.
+Google Ads Express, formerly known as AdWords Express, is Google’s attempt at simplifying its advertising platform for advertisers with smaller budgets.
 Instead of spending hours conducting keyword research, crafting ad copy, and optimizing your bidding strategy, all you need to do to get started is tell Google about your business (what you do and where you do it) and they take care of the rest.

 In Google Ads, you’ve got a variety of budgeting strategies at your disposal, including CPC bidding (where you designate what you wanted to pay for a click) and CPA bidding (where you cede some control over your ad spend and allow Google to use its data to alter your bids).

 In Google Ads Express, though, things are much more hands-off.

 Rather than saying you’ll pay X for a click or you’ll pay Y for a conversion, just tell Google what you have to spend every month and they’ll figure out the rest.
 Paid search without keywords for small businesses!